 If you are listening to a low-quality MP3 file through a device such as a phone, the quality of the music is already considerably diminished compared with the original studio mix.

 So we must always consider that it may not be the case that someone “needs better headphones”; they may just need a better source of music.

-And back to the topic: in a nutshell, the less the headphones interfere with the original sound, the better.
+The point is that where binaural beats music is concerned, the less headphones interfere with the original sound, the better.

-Where headphones that have bass boost and EQ settings are concerned, there is usually an option to turn these things off, so we would recommend that you do that when listening to our music.
+Where headphones with bass boost and EQ settings are concerned, there is usually an option to turn these things off.
+We recommend that you do that when listening to brainwave entrainment music.